Introduction to a Waltz: Background

 The instrumental was composed by Glenn Miller, Jerry Gray, and Hal Dickinson in 1941.
 The song was never commercially recorded for Bluebird.
 Two air checks were issued, one from December 11, 1941, on LPT-6700 from a Chesterfield Broadcast.
 The other is from March 20, 1942, also from a Chesterfield Broadcast issued on LPT-3001.

 Glenn Miller introduced the instrumental before the performance: "'Introduction to a Waltz' has quite an introduction-–-187 bars to be exact, with 8 bars of 'waltz' near the end of the tune."
 The performances featured Billy May on trumpet, Tex Beneke on tenor saxophone, Chummy MacGregor on piano, and Moe Purtill on drums.

 "Introduction to a Waltz" by Glenn Miller and his Orchestra was also released as a 7" vinyl 45 Extended Play single by RCA Victor as EPBT 3001, Glenn Miller Concert, Vol. 3, a 45 double pack, featuring the March 20, 1942 broadcast version.

 The instrumental also appears on the 1953 UK release Glenn Miller: A Glenn Miller Concert, a 24-track set of three 10" LPs, DLP1012/13/21, with picture sleeve, on His Master's Voice, the 1994 album The Glenn Miller Orchestra: Real Stereo 1941 on the Jazz Hour label, the 2002 various artists collection Swing Era Big Band on Frémeaux/Frémeaux & Associés, on the 2011 album 75 Glenn Miller Masterpieces by Glenn Miller and his Orchestra on Sepia as 1165, and the 2003 album Swinging Miller Thrillers by The Glenn Miller Orchestra on Jasmine Records.

-Other Recordings

-Jerry Gray and his Orchestra released a version of the instrumental backed with "V Hop" in 1951 as a Decca 45, 27869, and as a 78, from the album A Tribute to Glenn Miller, Decca DL 5375.
-Larry O'Brien and the Glenn Miller Orchestra also recorded the instrumental on the 2006 album Steppin' Out.
-The Jack Million Band also recorded the instrumental on their album In the Mood for Glenn Miller, Volume 1 in 2006.